 - Read the WSJ regularly and pay special attention to any macro-economic indicators you come across.
 Consider using the FRED website to explore the indicators in more depth.

-- Get as proficient at Excel as you can.
+- Get as proficient at Microsoft Excel as you can.
 Some excellent resources available include DIY tutorials on YouTube and Kahn Academy.

 Prerequisites